-Auburn University Student Society of Health-Systems Pharmacy (AUSSHP) is the largest student organization within Harrison School of Pharmacy.
+Auburn University Student Society of Health-Systems Pharmacy (AUSSHP) is the largest student organization within Harrison College of Pharmacy.
 Meetings and discussions focus on informing members of a variety of careers in hospital and health-systems pharmacy as well as exposure to post-graduate residency training opportunities.
 Additionally, Auburn student-pharmacists are introduced to new practices and make valuable connections within the professional community.
 We encourage students to become active participants in campus discussions and promote attendance at state and national meetings and events.

 Alabama Society of Health-System Pharmacists (AlSHP) is the state organization which serves many important functions for Alabama.
 It offers continuing education opportunities, facilitates communication of health-system pharmacists, and promotes pharmacy as an essential component of the health-care system.